We chatted to Jane Alver who studied Arts, became a lawyer, got her Masters in Women’s studies at Oxford and is now doing a Ph.D. in Canberra.

-We also did a road show all around New South Wales with high school girls called ‘Girl Savvy’ where we talked about financial independence and not relying on the dream that a man will come in and sweep you off and that will be your rest of your life.
+We also did a road show all around New South Wales with high school girls called ‘Girl Savvy’ where we talked about financial independence and not relying on the dream that a man will come in and sweep you off your feet and that will be the rest of your life.

 So, when you studied your Masters degree in women’s studies, what did you learn in that?

 I was looking at increasing gender diversity on corporate boards.
 I interviewed Australian women board directors to see if we could introduce legislation that they had just introduced in Norway around quotas on corporate boards.

 A lot of the Australian women interviewed said that they didn’t think the context was right at the time for that to be introduced.
 That was a matter of looking at the barriers and looking at where the opportunities were and how could you actually find ways forward.